hyperledger/indy-node/design/anoncreds.md

  using `GET_REVOC_REG(revocDefDid, timestamp)` request to the ledger
 * Verifies looks up REVOC_REG to get accumulator value for the given `timestamp`
  using `GET_REVOC_REG(revocDefDid, timestamp)` request to the ledger
-* Prover and Vefrifier should look up REVOC_REG by the same `timestamp` when generating and verifying the proof.
+* Prover and Verifier should look up REVOC_REG by the same `timestamp` when generating and verifying the proof.

 ### Timestamp Support in State